GUI icons get smaller (instead of larger) when GUI is scaled up for high dpi screens

 Included are screen captures for 1.0; 1.1; 1.2 and 1.5

-#1 Updated by Aurélien PIERRE about 1 month ago
+#1 Updated by Aurélien PIERRE over 1 year ago

 You should probably use the screen DPI to do that, in the resolution setup.
 The text scaling factor, in Gnome and forks, is an accessibility feature, I don't know how it's coded, but it does not look like it was intended do be beautiful.
 It's more a magnifier than a scaling.

-#2 Updated by Vincent Fregeac about 1 month ago
+#2 Updated by Vincent Fregeac over 1 year ago

 The problem is, at least in Linux Mint, there is no DPI setting.
 The test scalling factor has become the display setting to scale up the UI for high DPI screens (it's not part of accessibility, or not anymore).
 And, yes, it is not intended to make anything more beautiful, just easier to see and/or read when the screen dpi is too high for 1:1 scaling.